jazzband/django-polymorphic/README.rst

 Using Third Party Models (without modifying them)
 -------------------------------------------------

-    Third party models can be used as polymorphic models without any restrictions by simply subclassing them.
+    Third party models can be used as polymorphic models without restrictions by subclassing them.
 E.g. using a third party model as the root of a polymorphic inheritance tree::

         from thirdparty import ThirdPartyModel